 Americas Gold and Silver has received permits to begin construction and resume mining.
 In May 2020 Sandstorm received its first gold delivery from Americas Gold and Silver under the Relief Canyon stream agreement.

-The Relief Canyon mine achieved first gold pour in mid-February 2020 and expects to reach commercial production by the third quarter of 2020.
+The Relief Canyon mine achieved first gold pour in mid-February 2020 and expects to reach commercial production by the end of the fourth quarter of 2020.